ngty/bigmouth/README.md

 # BIGMOUTH

-Bigmouth wants to be ur local loudspeaker
+Bigmouth wants to be ur friendly neigbourhood loudspeaker.

 ## Installing